fsec404/fsec404.github.io/_posts/2019-07-24-arp-cache-poisoning-and-mitm.md

 ## ARP Messages
-In this blog post, we are mainly concerned with two types of ARP messages.
+In this blog post, we are mainly concerned with the following two types of ARP messages.

 1. ARP Request, and
 2. ARP Reply